AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/create-an-event/create-an-event-with-the-marketo-on24-adapter/create-an-event-in-marketo.md

 ---
 # Create an Event in Marketo {#create-an-event-in-marketo}

+>[!IMPORTANT]
+>
+>As of August 2022, ON24 no longer supports new Marketo integrations.
+The information in this article only applies to existing users.

 A Marketo event tracks the progression of your people through a program.
 It pushes registration information and pulls attendance information using the ON24 adapter.
 The event captures the status of your people as they progress through it.

 Here's how the data is exchanged: